Understanding Diarrhoea in Dogs: Causes and Care - AniForte UK

 We also recommend fasting the dog for 12-24 hours.
 If the intestinal wall is damaged, some nutrients can trigger or promote allergies or intolerances.
 Fasting should not last longer than two days to avoid the lack of too many nutrients.

-It is best to feed several meals in smaller quantities so that the dog's sensitive gastrointestinal tract can slowly get used to solid food again.
+It is best to feed several meals in much smaller quantities than normal so that the dog's sensitive gastrointestinal tract can slowly get used to solid food again.

 You can use home remedies to relieve watery diarrhoea.
 Morosoup has long been used to relieve symptoms.
 This special food is gentle on the stomach and intestines, it supports the dog with fluid loss and provides them with lots of important nutrients that have been lost due to acute diarrhoea.
 AniForte® Morosan has been developed on the principle of this traditional healing soup and helps your dog with diarrhoea quickly.

 The natural home remedies like Morosoup bind bacteria in the intestines and move them out of the body.
 In addition, the intestinal flora is supplied with important nutrients and is being restabilised.
-The prebiotic tompinambur is suitable as a supplement to Morosoup; it contains the fiber inulin and nourishes the “good” bacteria that healthy intestines need.
+The prebiotic Jerusalem Artichoke is also vey helpful in instances of diarrhoea; it contains the fiber inulin and nourishes the “good” bacteria that healthy intestines need.

 To prevent frequent diarrhoea in dogs, you can use natural products that build up the bowel.
+These natural remedies strengthen the intestinal lining and aid in toxin elimination.
 This natural intestinal rehabilitation should be carried out regularly, especially in sensitive dogs.

-Healing earth or healing mud for dogs is such a natural product.
+AniForte® Moor Mud for cats and dogs is such a natural product.
 It is one of the oldest natural remedies and is known for its effective action on the gastrointestinal tract.
 The effect of healing moor goes back to its humic and fulvic acids: They have digestive and immune-strengthening properties and form a protective shield for the intestinal mucosa.
 In addition, the moor absorbs toxins in the intestine and transports them out of the body.
-You can simply mix AniForte® Healing Moor into the feed every day for a 6-8 week booster treatment to stabilize the intestines.
+You can simply mix AniForte® Moor Mud into the feed every day for a 6-8 week booster treatment to stabilise the intestines.

 Natural herbs can also be used for intestinal cleansing; they have antibacterial properties and stimulate gastrointestinal activity.
 Tried and tested herbs for intestinal cleansing: